 - The billboard does not advertise Chao in Space.
-In its place, there's an advertisement for "The Man 3", though only the top-left of it is shown.
+In its place is an advertisement for "The Man 3", though only the top-left of it is shown.

 - There is a poster above an awning in the alley that is not in the final.

 - The Twinkle Park entrance is completely different.
 Interestingly, it lines up with the main Twinkle Park stage's castle motif better, suggesting that the kart track the level opens with came later and the exterior was updated to have a more futuristic feel to match.